AlvinWenJH/expense-tracker/README.md

     ```
     Refer to `notebook/no4.ipynb`
     ```
-5. Create a platform with UI, for
+5. Create a platform with UI, for <br>
     a.
-Upload food online receipt
+Upload food online receipt <br>
     b.
-Extract with computer vision
+Extract with computer vision <br>
     c.
 Get the insight on the receipt, and store it to DB.
     d.
-Design and implement the AI tools to make sure whenever user asking,
+Design and implement the AI tools to make sure whenever user asking,<br>
-- “What food did i buy yesterday”
+        - “What food did i buy yesterday” <br>
-- “Give me total expenses for food on 20 June”
+        - “Give me total expenses for food on 20 June” <br>
-- “Where did i buy hamburger from last 7 day”
+        - “Where did i buy hamburger from last 7 day” <br>
-The LLM can answer it.
+    The LLM can answer it.<br>
     e.
-Wrap your application into a container image using docker, and run it in your local.
+Wrap your application into a container image using docker, and run it in your local.<br>
     f.
 Write CI/CD to wrap your application into the container.
-You can use github-actions or gitlab-ci.
+You can use github-actions or gitlab-ci.<br>

     ```
     git clone https://github.com/AlvinWenJH/expense-tracker.git